iveykun/KDF-codejam12/README.md

 each of the "pages" in our slide is in a different form folder. we also have a custom javascript section in the server side to be able to handle audio while bypassing the paid features of anvil and a database with tables

+This repo also contains all the imagenet synsets names which are important for the ML model to work, since they do not directly return a humanly readable string.
+We import this git into our colab backend so that the ML model can access those txt

 The anvil app can be accessed here from most browsers: https://VU6QEEN6ZEMMIF44.anvil.app/XC2R5RNF4Y6THMWFTL6B7EII